istarwyh/writingHelper/README.md

 for word completion, after we use "tab" key, the result of collocation completion more than what we need.:-( Currently, we can use "tab" key and use "Backspace" key and use "tab"/"<-" Key to resolve this problem.
-Welcome to report more problems or give me more issues:-)My contact details is on this page!
+Welcome to report more problems or give me more issues:-)My contact details(weixin) is on this page!

 **Enjoy!**